FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

     In this example, we fix the matrix size (in term of finite element, we fix the mesh) and increase the number of processors used to solve the linear system.
     We saw that, when the number of processors increases, the time for solving the linear equation decreases, even if the number of iteration increases.
-    This proves that, using pARMS as solver of linear systems coming from discretization of partial differential equation in **FreeFem++** can decrease drastically the total time of simulation.
+    This proves that, using pARMS as solver of linear systems coming from discretization of partial differential equation in **FreeFEM** can decrease drastically the total time of simulation.

 .. table:: Meaning of :freefem:`lparams` corresponding variables
     :name: tabParallelizationLparams